hashicorp/packer/website/source/docs/builders/amazon-instance.html.md

     `Linux/UNIX (Amazon VPC)`, `SUSE Linux (Amazon VPC)`, `Windows (Amazon VPC)`

 -   `spot_tags` (object of key/value strings) - Requires `spot_price` to
     be set.
-This tells Packer to aplly tags to the spot request that is issued.
+This tells Packer to apply tags to the spot request that is issued.

 -   `sriov_support` (boolean) - Enable enhanced networking (SriovNetSupport but not ENA)